Books > Nature > The Blackbird Diaries

 A year with wildlife

 With its enchanting song, striking orange bill and endearing willingness to share our living space, the blackbird is one of our best-loved birds.
-But robins, swifts, goldfinches and blue tits can captivate us equally and, in The Blackbird Diaries, Karen Lloyd shares her deep-rooted affection for all our treasured garden wildlife.
+But robins, swifts, goldfinches and blue tits captivate us equally and, in The Blackbird Diaries, Karen Lloyd shares her deep-rooted affection for British wildlife and issues a clarion call for the conservation of endangered habitats and species – most notably the curlew, Europe’s largest wading bird.

 Prizes and awards